-No. Course Outcomes K- Levels CO1 Describe the various aspects of consumer behavior of individuals firms and markets K1 CO2 Illustrate and identify the choice under uncertainty.
-K2 CO3 Demonstrate and how price and output is determined in different market situations and evaluate the market structures K3 CO4 Analyze the process of decision- making by an economic agents.
+No Upon Completion of this course, the Students will be able K- No. Levels CO1 Describe the various aspects of consumer behavior of individuals firms and markets K1 CO2 Illustrate and identify the choice under uncertainty.
+K2 СОЗ Demonstrate and how price and output is determined in different market situations and evaluate the market structures К3 CO4 Analyze the process of decision- making by an economic agents.
 K4 CO5 Evaluate the theory of distribution.
 K5